SAP/cloud-mta-build-tool/docs/docs/micromatch-wrapper.md

 ```
    - Add the binary file to your `~/bin` path according to your operating system:

-     * In Darwin, copy binary file `micromatch-wrapper` to the `~/usr/local/bin/` folder, for example: `cp micromatch-wrapper-macos /usr/local/bin/micromatch-wrapper`
+     * In Darwin, copy the micromatch-wrapper binary file to the `~/usr/local/bin/` folder.
+Here is a sample command: `cp micromatch-wrapper-macos /usr/local/bin/micromatch-wrapper`

-     * In Linux, copy binary file `micromatch-wrapper` to the `~/usr/local/bin/` folder, for example: `cp micromatch-wrapper-linux /usr/local/bin/micromatch-wrapper`
+     * In Linux, copy the micromatch-wrapper binary file to the `~/usr/local/bin/` folder.
+Here is a sample command: `cp micromatch-wrapper-linux /usr/local/bin/micromatch-wrapper`

-     * In Windows, copy the `micromatch-wrapper.exe` binary file to the `C:/Windows/` folder.
+     * In Windows, copy the micromatch-wrapper binary file to the `C:/Windows/` folder.

 **Install using npm**

-Run the command below, it will install mbt and micromatch-wrapper together
+Run the command below to install MBT and the micromatch wrapper together:

 ```
 npm install -g mbt@greater_than_or_equal_to_v1.2.25